Digestive Health Lesson #2 – It all Starts with Inflammation

 ADHD: Non-medication help…

 ADHD kidIt seems like every day I have another parent asking me if their child has ADHD (aka Attention Deficit/Hyperactivity Disorder).
 The answer isn’t an easy one, neither is the solution.
 I wrote a post trying to help answer this very question.
-If you want more information about how to know if your child’s behavior may or may not be ADHD, read Hyperactive or just busy…Could your child have ADHD?
+If you want more information about how to know if your child’s behavior may or may not be ADHD, read Is it Really ADHD?

 If you think your child has ADHD, but aren’t sure if they need medication or not, there are some things you can do that should help.
 Will these effective parenting tips keep your child from needing medication?
 No. If a child is in need of medication, then, I recommend medicating them.
 Medication alone can not help a child that is truly ADHD.
 The most effective treatment is medication along with therapy and effective parenting.